 Turnover is pro-rated for periods longer or shorter than 12 months.
 A company must satisfy the size criteria for two consecutive accounting periods before they can qualify as small.

-It is worth noting that the UK government has announced in March 2024 its intention to increase the company size.
+It is worth noting that the newly elected UK government has confirmed its intention to increase the company size thresholds.
 The small turnover and gross asset thresholds are proposed to increase to £15 million or below and £7.5 million or below respectively.
 There is currently no expected change to the employee number figure of 50.
-These changes are expected to apply from October 2024 once the relevant legislation has passed through government.
+These changes are expected to apply from 6 April 2025 once the relevant legislation has passed through government.
 Further details of these changes are available.

 In addition to the quantitative size criteria, to qualify as small, a company must also not be any of the following as they are excluded from the small company regime: